 What Are the Health Benefits of Restorative Yoga?

 Do you often feel run down and overwhelmed by the seemingly nonstop treadmill of life?
-Do you find yourself overcome by a relentless desire to reach for another cup of coffee or other stimulant to help get you through the day, all the while knowing that this will only make you feel worse in the end?
+Do you find yourself overcome by a relentless desire to reach for another cup of coffee or another stimulant to help get you through the day, all the while knowing that this will only make you feel worse in the end?

-Restorative yoga, a yin-based practice touted for its calming and relaxing effects, may constitute a healthy outlet for the adrenaline seekers looking for a way to slow down and recharge.
+Restorative yoga, a yin-based practice touted for its calming and relaxing effects, may constitute a healthy outlet for adrenaline seekers looking for a way to slow down and recharge.
 And, there are other restorative yoga benefits that would serve us as well.
-A restorative practice is an ideal segue into a traditional meditation practice for both the novice and expert meditator alike, and provides balance to the more yang-oriented practices such as vinyasa or power yoga.
+A restorative practice is an ideal segue into traditional meditation practice for both the novice and expert meditator alike and provides balance to the more yang-oriented practices such as vinyasa or power yoga.

 The physical health benefits of restorative yoga have recently taken the stage within the scientific community, giving us even more of a reason to bask in this slower-paced practice.